Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 3. Figuring Out the Ideal Time Duration

-Before you start recording your voice over, you need to keep in mind that 100 words takes approximately one minute to narrate.
-Planning your script accordingly will ensure that your voice over is concise and engaging and doesn't drag on too long.
+Before you start recording your voiceover, you need to keep in mind that 100 words take approximately one minute to narrate.
+Planning your script accordingly will ensure that your voiceover is concise and engaging and doesn’t drag on too long.

 4. Taking Pauses at the Right Time